paulosuzart/paulosuzart.github.io/_posts/2017-02-11-after-d-comes-cpp.md

 While we don't have any decision, let's talk about D and Why I ended up building an entire server in C++.

-We were looking for a compiled language with powerfull type system for OO purposes (That's why dropped [Go](https://golang.org/)), that wasn't Java.
+We were looking for a compiled language with powerful type system for OO purposes (That's why dropped [Go](https://golang.org/)), that wasn't Java.
 With Scala going down the hill, there was few options that could make any sense.
 They were D or C++.

 C++ has a myth that it is complex and hard (well, it might be sometimes), so we picked up D!

 The language is simply awesome!
 If you read the [Language Reference](https://dlang.org/spec/spec.html) up get instantlly on fire.
 It also has [DUB](https://code.dlang.org/), a sort of poor cousing of [NPM], [Cargo](https://crates.io/) or [hex](https://hex.pm/).
 Just add your dependencies, and run `dub`.
-That is all, your all will be compiled to native code and you can run it.
+That is all, your code will be compiled to native code and you can run it.
 Take a look at this `dub.json` file, the main projec descriptor:

 {% highlight json %}